-44. Previous study rules do not apply to PG DSA.
+- 47. Like the UG DSA, previous study rules do not apply to PG DSA.
 They are available to eligible students regardless of age and are not income assessed.
-To be eligible for the PG DSA students must meet the personal criteria set out in Schedule 1 (2017) and Schedule 2 (2018) and undertake a designated PG course (regulations 112 (2017) and Schedule 4, paragraph 2 (2018)).

-45. PG students studying by DL are eligible for DSA, but only if they are undertaking a designated course which is provided by a HEP in the UK (regulations 110(8) (2017) and Schedule 4, paragraph 4(2018)).
+To be eligible for the PG DSA students must meet the personal criteria set out in Schedule 1 (2017) and Schedule 2 (2018) and undertake a designated PG course (regulations 112 (2017) and Schedule 4, paragraph 2 (2018)). - 48.
+PG students studying by DL are eligible for DSA, but only if the course is undertaken in the UK (regulations 110(8) (2017) and Schedule 4, paragraph 4(2018)).
 Students undertaking courses on a DL basis are deemed to be studying at their home address.
 Therefore, to receive DSA, PG distance learners must remain living in the UK whilst undertaking their course.